Devrim (newspaper)

 The newspaper sought to show that the contemporary understanding of democracy was simply a diversion.
 Instead, they proposed a 'national – revolutionary' administration in the direction of extra-parliamentary opposition.
 Hasan Cemal, one of the writers of the paper in his memoirs, Cumhuriyet'i Çok Sevmiştim, confessed that the purpose of such a policy was to convince nationalist officers in the military to stage a coup in the cause of 'National Democratic Revolution'.

-The newspaper ceased publication on 27 April 1971 following the 1971 Turkish coup d'état.
+Devrim ceased publication on 27 April 1971 following the 1971 Turkish coup d'état.